pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1686 Analyzing Linux File System

+Today I continue reading the Linux book and making some exercises with linux command and Python code.
+I take the output of some Linux command like cat, sort and uniq, and analyze the output with python, and transform this text plain into CSV file to apply filtering operations.

 ### Day 1684-85 Completed Red Hat Course

 On the weekend I completed the Building Kubernetes Application Red Hat course.
 This course has a 32 hours duration, I spend around three months to complete the course, because the course has multiple labs and exercises.
 I learned a lot of things in the course specially Containers and OpenShift.